PhoenixBasics/phoenixbasics.github.io/step6usersignin.md

   defp check_password(_, _), do: {:error, :incorrect}
 ```

 ... and then leverage `Comeonin.Bcrypt.checkpw/2` to check the given password against the password on the found user.
 If it succeeds we'll return an :ok tagged tuple... otherwise we'll return an :error tagged tuple after running `Comeonin.Bcrypt.dummy_checkpw/0`.  (`dummy_checkpw/0` defends against [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).)
+Alias Bcrypt and add the check password function.

 ```
   alias Comeonin.Bcrypt